Blendify/blender-manual/trunk/blender_docs/manual/data_system/data_blocks.rst

 Data-Blocks
 ***********

 The base unit for any Blender project is the data-block.
-Examples of data-blocks include: meshes, objects, materials, textures, node-trees, scenes, texts, brushes and even screens.
+Examples of data-blocks include: meshes, objects, materials, textures, node-trees, scenes, texts, brushes, and even screens.

 For clarity, bones, sequence strips and vertex groups are **not** data-blocks, they belong to armature, scene and mesh types respectively.